Streatham Hill Theatre

 Why is this theatre at risk?

-The closure of bingo had left the future of the building uncertain and had also brought the end of local amateur community theatre use in the building.
-This had been operating using a pop-up theatre space in the circle foyer and had run tours and promenade performances around the building.
+The closure of bingo also brought the end of local amateur community theatre use in the building.

-Despite the efforts of the campaign group and theatre company to discuss options on the building, in July of the same year Hold Land South East Ltd sold the theatre to church group, Ruach City Church for a reported £4m.
-Prior to the sale, Merkur and Mecca were released from their leasehold responsibilities, including, it is understood, dilapidation costs.
+Despite the efforts of the campaign group and theatre company to discuss options on the building, in July of the same year, Hold Land South East Ltd sold the theatre to church group, Ruach City Church for a reported £4m.
+The theatre company remains interested in the building including a potential shared use of the venue.

 The opulent entrance foyer of Streatham Hill Theatre with remnants of theatre use, including a box office